-- 1. persons who, during the survey week were 15 years of age and over, but were neither employed nor available for employment because they were - 1.1 engaged in household work, - 1.2 engaged in studies - 1.3 too young (below 18 years of age) or too old (above 60 years of age) - 1.4 incapable of work because of physical or mental disability or chronic illness, - 1.5 voluntarily idle, - 1.6 working without pay, profits, dividends or other payments for persons who were not members of the same household, - 1.7 working without pay, profits, dividends or any other payments for charitable organizations and institutions,
+Persons who, during the survey week were 15 years of age and over, but were neither employed nor available for employment because they were

+- 1. engaged in household work,

+- 2. engaged in studies

+- 3. too young or too

+- 4. incapable of work because of physical or mental disability or chronic illness.

+- 5. voluntarily idle,

+- 6. working without pay, profits, dividends or other payments for persons who were not members of the same household.

+- 7. working without pay, profits, dividends or any other payments for charitable organizations and institutions,

-1.8 otherwise not available for employment.
+8. otherwise not available for employment.